 Course Code CE423

 Course Title Environmental Systems

 Type of Course Open Elective

 LTP 300

 Credits 3

 Course Prerequisite Nil

-Course Objective (CO) conduct hands-on laboratory and field investigations using safe, environmentally appropriate, and ethical practices; use scientific methods during laboratory and field investigations; use critical thinking, scientific reasoning, and problem solving to make informed decisions within and outside the classroom; understand the relationships of biotic and abiotic factors within habitats, ecosystems, and biomes; recognize the interrelationships among the resources within the local environmental system:
+Course Objective (CO) conduct hands-on laboratory and field investigations using safe, environmentally appropriate, and ethical practices; use scientific methods during laboratory and field investigations; use critical thinking, scientific reasoning, and problem solving to make informed decisions within and outside the classroom; understand the relationships of biotic and abiotic factors within habitats, ecosystems, and biomes; recognize the interrelationships among the resources within the local environmental system;

-environmental system; CO1 Gain knowledge about environment and ecosystem.
-CO2 Students will learn about natural resource, its imperior environmental impacts of human activities on natural resource.
-CO3 Gain knowledge about the conservation of biodiversimportance.
-CO4 Aware students about problems of environmental impact on human and ecosystem and control measures.
-CO5 Students will learn about increase in population greating impact on environment
+Course Outcome(CO) CO1 Gain knowledge about environment and ecosystem.
+CO2 Students will learn about natural resource, its importance and environmental impacts of human activities on natural resource.
+CO3 Gain knowledge about the conservation of biodiversity and its importance.
+CO4 Aware students about problems of environmental pollution, its impact on human and ecosystem and control measures.
+CO5 Students will learn about increase in population growth and its impact on environment